History of gambling in the United Kingdom: 21st century

 Greyhound racing in the United Kingdom remains a popular industry in Great Britain with attendances at around 3.2 million at over 5,750 meetings in 2007.
-There are currently 21 registered stadiums regulated by the Greyhound Board of Great Britain and a further four independent tracks in Britain.
+There are currently 20 registered stadiums regulated by the Greyhound Board of Great Britain and a further four independent tracks in Britain.

-Gambling Act of 2005
+Gambling Act 2005

-The Gambling Act of 2005 established the Gambling Commission and controls all forms of gambling.
+The Gambling Act 2005 established the Gambling Commission and controls all forms of gambling.
 It gives authority for licensing gambling to local elected authorities.
 Its goals include breaking links with crime; ensuring that gambling is conducted in a fair and open way; and protecting children and other vulnerable persons from being harmed or exploited.
 There is a shift from legislative control to market control.
-This has hurt Las Vegas style casinos and internet gambling sites.
+This has hurt Las Vegas style casinos and Internet gambling sites.

 Problem gambling

 The "British Gambling Prevalence Survey 2007", conducted by the United Kingdom Gambling Commission, found approximately 0.6 percent of the adult population had problem gambling issues—the same percentage as in 1999.
 The highest prevalence of problem gambling was found among those who participated in spread betting (14.7%), fixed odds betting terminals (11.2%) and betting exchanges (9.8%).

 A more recent survey in 2022, conducted by the United Kingdom Gambling Commission found that 'headline problem gambling rate is statistically stable at 0.2%.
 The moderate risk and low risk rates are also statistically stable at 0.9% and 1.4% respectively.'